cfogelklou/os-concepts-for-dummies/README.md

 Regardless of processor architecture, multi-threaded programs can have multiple "threads" of a program running "simultaneously."
 Even if the CPU is only running one thread at a time, each thread can be interrupted and another thread resumed at any point, so the big picture is that all threads are executing simultanously (aka concurrently).
 Of course, on a multiple-core or hyper-threaded architecture, the threads are **literally** concurrent.

+### Atomic Operations

+Atomic operations are operations that can be executed without being interrupted.
+Typically, these can execute in a single CPU instruction.
+You must consider whether or not an instruction is atomic when working with any shared resource.

 ### Interrupts

 For the sake of visualization, we will use an embedded RTOS example.